Ebby Thacher: Alcoholism and involvement in formation of Alcoholics Anonymous

-Beginnings of AA

 In November 1934, Thacher had arranged a visit to Wilson's apartment.
 Expecting to spend a day drinking and re-living old times, Wilson was instead shocked by Thacher's refusal to drink.
 "I've found religion," he reportedly said, to Wilson's surprise.
 Thacher told Wilson of his conversion at the Rescue Mission and acquainted Wilson with the teachings of Rowland Hazard about the Oxford Group life-changing program, as well as the prescription of Carl Jung for a conversion.

 Wilson at first declined Thacher's invitation to sobriety, and continued to drink in a more restrained way for a short while.
 After talking with William D. Silkworth, however, he went to Calvary Rescue Mission and underwent a religious conversion after once again being admitted to the Charles B. Towns Hospital for Drug and Alcohol Addiction in New York City on December 11, 1934.
 Thacher visited him there on December 14 and essentially helped Wilson take what would become Steps Three, Four, Five, Six, Seven, and Eight.

-Later life

-Wilson stayed sober and eventually formed Alcoholics Anonymous with Bob Smith while Thacher soon returned to drinking.
+Wilson stayed sober and eventually formed Alcoholics Anonymous with Bob Smith.
 Thacher was the assistant director of High Watch Recovery Center in Kent, Connecticut in the summers of 1946 and 1947, during which time he remained sober.
 He returned to drinking after his tenure as Director.

 Wilson always called Thacher his "sponsor," and even though he had returned to drinking, Wilson looked after his friend's welfare for the rest of his life.
 Thacher struggled on and off with sobriety over the years, and ultimately died sober in Ballston Spa, New York from emphysema in 1966.
 He is buried in his family plot at Albany Rural Cemetery in Albany, New York.

 Cinematic portrayals

 Thacher was portrayed by Gary Sinise in the TV movie My Name Is Bill W. (1989), which dramatized the founding of AA.
 Thacher was portrayed by Adam Reid in the TV movie When Love Is Not Enough: The Lois Wilson Story (2010), which dramatized the founding of Al-Anon.